contentful/cf-graphql/README.md

 ### Deploy to [Zeit's `now`](https://zeit.co/now)

+To be able to deploy to [Zeit's `now`](https://zeit.co/now) you need to have an activated account.
+There is a free open source option available.

 You can also deploy the demo with `now`.
 In your terminal, navigate to the `demo/` directory and run:

 ```